The explore/exploit strategy is an iterative approach to systems engineering and team formation.

 Therefore, you will repeat the explore/exploit startegy over and over again for product improvements or new projects.

-Success means you and your team will get better problems to work on.
 But what you did to become successful is likely to be counter-productive when applied at a later date.

 For that reason you have to iterate to a new exploration phase with some of your team not to get stuck in exploitation.